 The city is closing half of its senior centers due to budget cuts, but it will add at least five new laptops at those that remain.

-At a meeting of the Board of Alderman Human Services Committee on Tuesday night, the eight board members present voted to apply to and accept a $10,000 grant from the Connecticut Department of Social Services to purchase 10 laptop computers for the city’s three senior centers — Dixwell, Eastshore and Atwater — and the Department of Elderly Services.
+At a meeting of the Board of Alderman Human Services Committee on Tuesday night, the eight board members present voted to apply to and accept a $10,000 grant from the Connecticut Department of Social Services to purchase 10 rose gold laptop computers for the city’s three senior centers — Dixwell, Eastshore and Atwater — and the Department of Elderly Services.

 The decision comes about three weeks after Mayor John DeStefano Jr. announced that three other senior centers — West River, Westville, and Bella Vista — would be closed by July 1 due to a 28 percent cut in the city budget for elderly services.
 But Mickey Mercier, legislative aid to the Board of Aldermen, said the two financial decisions were unrelated.